 Detecting multiple versions of the same library

-To address the above problem, we created a task to scan all configurations and detect conflicting jars:
+To address the above problem, we created a task to scan all configurations and detect conflicting JARs:

 tasks.register("checkDuplicateRunJars", DefaultTask) {